 For users downloading large numbers of modules (e.g. for bulk static analysis), the mirror

-supports a non-standard header,
+supports a separate endpoint

-Disable-Module-Fetch: true that instructs it to
+/cached-only that instructs the proxy to

 return only cached content.
 This will avoid slow downloads, at the cost of possibly missing some

 index.golang.org - an index which serves a feed of new module versions that become available by proxy.golang.org.
 The feed can be viewed at https://index.golang.org/index.
 The feed is served as new line delimited JSON, providing the module path (as Path), the module version (as Version), and the time it was first cached by proxy.golang.org (as Timestamp).
 The list is sorted in chronological order.
-There are two optional parameters:
+There are optional parameters:

-Disable-Module-Fetchheader, described above.
+/cached-only endpoint, described above.

 These services are ready for production use.
-Please file issues if you spot them, with the title prefix "proxy.golang.org": (or index.golang.org, or sum.golang.org).
+Please file issues if you spot them, with the title prefix "proxy.golang.org:" (or "index.golang.org:", or "sum.golang.org:").